 Pesticide labels must carry warnings against use on unapproved species or under untested circumstances.
 These warnings may pertain to acute or chronic toxicity, or to residues in meat, milk, or other animal products.
-Because labels change to meet current government regulations, it is important that label directions accompanying the product always be read and followed.
+Because labels change to meet current government regulations, it is important to always read and follow all label directions accompanying the product.

-Organophosphate and carbamate insecticides produce their toxicity by inactivation of acetylcholinesterase (AChE) enzyme at the synapses in nervous tissue and neuromuscular junctions, and in erythrocytes.
+Organophosphate and carbamate insecticides produce their toxicity by inactivation of acetylcholinesterase (AChE) enzyme at the synapses in nervous tissue and neuromuscular junctions, and in RBCs.
 Therefore, the cholinesterase-inhibiting property of organophosphates or carbamates may be used to indicate degree of exposure if the activity of the blood/RBC-AChE is determined during an early period of exposure.
-In humans, serum cholinester-ase (ie, butyrylcholinesterase) is usually inhibited first and, in the absence of significant declining RBC-AChE activity, indicates a recent exposure of only moderate degree.
-Depression of RBC-AChE activity indicates a more severe acute exposure or chronic exposure.
-(Normal cholinesterase activity values vary widely in unexposed individuals, and a determination of enzyme activity has significance only when compared with the normal value for that individual.)

-In addition to their effects on humans, organic pesticides may have deleterious effects on fish and wildlife as well as on domestic species.
+Organic pesticides are known to exert deleterious effects on fish and wildlife as well as on domestic species.
 In no event should amounts greater than those specifically recommended be used, and maximum precautions should be taken to prevent drift or drainage to adjoining fields, pastures, ponds, streams, or other premises outside the treatment area.

 The safety and exposure level of these compounds in target species has been carefully established, and application recommendations and regulations must be followed.
 Individuals, including veterinarians, have been prosecuted for failure to follow label directions or to heed label warnings and for failure to warn animal owners of the necessary precautions.

 An ideal insecticide or acaricide should be efficacious without risk to livestock or persons making the application and without leaving residues in tissues, eggs, or milk.
-Few compounds meet all these requirements.
+Only a few compounds may meet all these requirements.

 Poisoning by organic insecticides and acaricides may be caused by direct application, by ingestion of contaminated feed or forage treated for control of plant parasites, or by accidental exposure.
 This discussion is limited to only those insecticides or acaricides most frequently hazardous to livestock or likely to leave residues in animal products.

 A number of cholinesterase-inhibiting carbamate and organophosphate insecticides (eg, carbaryl, dichlorvos, methiocarb, carbofuran, paraoxon, mevinophos, aldicarb, and monocrotophos) are also immunotoxic.
-Impaired macrophage signaling through interleukins I and II appears to be involved, and the insecticide levels that cause this effect are very low.
+Impaired macrophage signaling through interleukins 1 and 2 appears to be involved, and the insecticide levels that cause this effect are very low.
 This can lead to subtle but damaging influences on the health of exposed animals.